awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

 Objects that are uploaded or transitioned to S3 Intelligent\-Tiering are automatically stored in the *Frequent Access* tier\.
 S3 Intelligent\-Tiering works by monitoring access patterns and then moving the objects that have not been accessed in 30 consecutive days to the *Infrequent Access* tier\.
 You can configure S3 Intelligent\-Tiering as your default storage class for newly created data, or you can choose to activate one or both of the archive access tiers using the API with [PutBucketIntelligentTieringConfiguration](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketIntelligentTieringConfiguration.html), the CLI, or the Amazon S3 console\.
 After you activate one or both of the archive access tiers, S3 Intelligent\-Tiering automatically moves objects that haven’t been accessed for 90 consecutive days to the *Archive Access* tier, and after 180 consecutive days of no access, to the *Deep Archive Access* tier\.
 For information on using S3 Intelligent\-Tiering, see [ Using S3 Intelligent\-Tiering](using-intelligent-tiering.md)

 In order to access archived objects later, you first need to restore them\.
-For more information, see [ Restoring objects from the S3 Intelligent\-Tiering archive access tiers](intelligent-tiering-managing.md#restore-data-from-int-tier-archive)\.
+For more information, see [ Restoring objects from the S3 Intelligent\-Tiering Archive Access and Deep Archive Access tiers](intelligent-tiering-managing.md#restore-data-from-int-tier-archive)\.

 **Note**
 If the size of an object is less than 128 KB, it is not monitored and not eligible for auto\-tiering\.
 Smaller objects are always stored in the Frequent Access tier\.
 For information on S3 Intelligent\-Tiering, see [S3 Intelligent\-Tiering access tiers](intelligent-tiering-overview.md#intel-tiering-tier-definition)